 As shown, the System had its highest funded ratios in the late 1990s when the ratios, based on both MVA and AVA, were over 100%.
 The two market declines in 2000 - 2002 and in 2007 - 2009 caused declines in the funded ratio.
 Both the liability and assets shown in 2010 and later include the former BIF, ERF, and MSF funds, as well as their liabilities, but the actuarial assets reflect a gradual recognition of these balances through 2014, at which point they were fully recognized.
 This recognition is largely responsible for the decline in the funded ratio based on the AVA leading up to the full recognition of these funds in 2014.
 The AVA was set equal to the MVA in 2014, with smoothing to develop the AVA begun again in 2015.
-Since 2015, the AVA funded ratio has remained relatively flat (within 69%-73%) despite changes to the actuarial assumptions that increased liabilities (2015, 2018, and 2021).
+Since 2015, the AVA funded ratio has remained relatively flat (within 69%-73%) despite changes to the actuarial assumptions that increased liabilities (2015, 2018, 2021, and 2022).
 The MVA ratio has been more volatile, reflecting the investment returns not being smoothed in this measure.
-However, it stayed within a 65-70% from 2015-2020 before increasing to 79% in 2021 due to investment returns higher than expected.
+However, it stayed within 65-70% from 2015-2020 before increasing to 79% in 2021 due to investment returns higher than expected and subsequently decreasing to 70% in 2022 due to lower than expected investment returns.